Brent Fikowski: Career

 With a myriad of changes to the sport of CrossFit, Brent again did not live up to his earlier Open success, initially failing to qualify as either a Top 20 on the worldwide leaderboard or a national champion.
 He decided to compete in Shanghai at the Asia CrossFit Championship in April 2019, where he won handily, earning his spot to the 2019 CrossFit Games.
 He would then compete at the Granite Games, where he finished 2nd to Travis Mayer in a competition.
 At the 2019 CrossFit Games, Brent failed to finish higher than 13th in any event and was eliminated in 23rd place after the 5th event.

 2020 was another year of major changes due to the COVID-19 pandemic.
 Brent drastically improved his Open standing, finishing 32nd worldwide.
 He chose to compete earlier in the season in 2020, taking first place at the Dubai CrossFit Championship and earning a CrossFit Games invite.
 With the Games being threatened by the pandemic, CrossFit decided to have an online qualifier with the 30 qualifiers.
 In Stage 1 of the 2020 CrossFit Games, Brent finished 15th overall and failed to earn a bid to Aromas.

-On June 16, 2020, Fikowski incorporated the Professional Fitness Athlete’s Association with other members of the fitness community to give voice to competitive fitness athletes and serve their interests.

 A new year and new ownership brought additional changes to the sport of Crossfit.
 Brent again improved his performance in the Opening, finishing 22nd worldwide and 14th in North America, earning a spot to a new online qualifying round, the Quarterfinals.
 He finished 14th in the Quarterfinals, securing his spot in the next round at one of four North American semifinal events.
-Due to travel restrictions, Brent was forced to compete in the Atlas Games, which had been moved to a four event virtual format.
+Due to travel restrictions, Brent was forced to compete in the Atlas Games, which had been moved to a four-event virtual format.
 Despite being out of qualifying contention after Day 1, Fikowski secured two wins in the final two events to finish 5th and earn an invite to the 2021 Crossfit Games.
 Brent Fikowski earned the white leader's jersey by the end of Day 1.
 On Day 2, he had his best finish in Event 9 by winning the event.
 By the end of the competition, Brent was able to finish 3rd overall, returning to the podium for the first time since 2017.